seppalalab/seppalalab_website/content/people/_index.md

       # Add or remove groups below to match your lab structure.
       # Each author profile must list one of these groups in its user_groups field.
       user_groups:
-        - Principal Investigators
+        - Principal investigator
         - Postdoctoral Researchers
+        - Project manager
-        - Doctoral Researchers
+        - Doctoral researchers
-        - Master's Students
+        - Master's students
-        - Research Assistants
+        - Research assistants
-        - Research Technicians
+        - Research technicians
-        - Laboratory Technicians
+        - Laboratory coordinators
         - Alumni
         - Visitors
       sort_by: Params.last_name